-People always ask me, “What kinds of food are still missing from the Durham restaurant scene?”
+People always ask me, “What kind of food is still missing from the Durham restaurant scene?”
 One of my go-to answers is “Ethiopian.”
-I feel like foodie cities are, in a way, required to have good mix of global cuisine, and that should include staples like Thai, Ethiopian, South American, Japanese and Indian.
+I feel like foodie cities are, in a way, required to have a good mix of global cuisine, and that it should include staples like Thai, Ethiopian, South American, Japanese and Indian.

-In the vacant Rainbow Chinese restaurant on W. Main Street, Durham is about to get an authentic Ethiopian experience.
-We’re very excited to share a sneak peek of Goorsha!
+In the vacant Rainbow Chinese restaurant on W. Main Street, Durham is about to get an authentic Ethiopian experience: We’re very excited to share a sneak peek of Goorsha!

 We sat down for a home-cooked meal with owners Fasil TesFaye and Zewditu Zewdie and discussed their plans for the restaurant.
 Meanwhile, we devoured the delicious lamb stew (pictured in the red bowl below) and tried a sampling of their meat, vegetarian, and vegan platters all with the spongy injera bread used to pinch and pick up the food with your fingers.